taosdata/TDengine/docs/en/05-programming/01-connect/09-rest-api.md

 ---
 sidebar_label: REST API
 title: REST API
-description: Connect to TDengine Cloud Service through RESTful API
+description: This document describes how to connect to TDengine Cloud using the REST API.
 ---

 <!-- exclude -->